Fund Manager and team

 Roland has over 30 years of banking experience, gained in project and structured finance as well as M&A, corporate finance, private equity and venture capital transactions in both emerging and OECD countries.
 Prior to when he started to represent EAIF in August 2007, Roland worked at Ermgassen & Co (Monitor Group), EBRD, Citigroup and Merrill Lynch.
 Earlier in his career he worked in industry for Joseph E. Seagram & Sons.

 Martijn has over 15 years of infrastructure finance experience gained in various advisory, project, corporate and structured finance roles in both emerging and developed markets.
 He has been working with EAIF since 2008.
-Prior to Investec Asset Management, he worked at FMO’s Africa Infrastructure department, T-Mobile and Tebodin Consultants & Engineers.
+Prior to Ninety One, he worked at FMO’s Africa Infrastructure department, T-Mobile and Tebodin Consultants & Engineers.
 Martijn holds an MSc in Business Administration from Nyenrode Business University, The Netherlands.

 Olivia has over 12 years of infrastructure finance experience gained in project, corporate and structured finance roles in both developed and emerging markets.
 She has worked with the Emerging Africa Infrastructure Fund since 2008 providing debt and mezzanine financing.
 Prior to this she worked at the Royal Bank of Scotland in the Project and Export Finance business and at Santander Bank in the credit department.
 Olivia has a Bachelor of Arts from the University of Pennsylvania and an MSc from the London School of Economic and Political Science.